FPGM#

 Initial guess for the solution array.
 If

-, an initial guess is generated using least squares solution of \(WH \approx X\).- known_Hndarray of shape (rank, n_samples), default=None
+None, an initial guess is generated using least squares solution of \(WH \approx X\).- known_Hndarray of shape (rank, n_samples), default=None

 Array containing known values of \(H\).